 Golden arches.
 Swoosh.
 Mouse ears.
 You know what they mean.
 Some logos are so powerful that they don’t need to spell out their names, or that they transcend cultural borders.
 How can these simple, trivial little artworks inspire global familiarity with so many of them having become iconic?
 Because they’re not trivial or simple.
 They serve specific business applications.

 Iconic logos are masters of subtleties and understatements.
 In the infographic below (created by our team of journalists), we learn that logos carry sublime color meanings.
 Do you ever wonder why some logos are bright yellow and some red?
 Why typical business applications of luxury logos are usually black, white, or brown, while corporate logos are blue?

 We know it’s not set in stone, but colors can evoke a specific emotional response from us.
 Red means active (Insightly logo reflects this spirit), yellow is energetic, blue is reliable (and designers of Salesforce logo know it), green is nature (as evoked by Freshdesk logo), etc. In fact, it doesn’t stop at the obvious; researchers at the University of Rochester in New York believe red can actually “keep us from performing our best on tests.”

-Moreover, logos may already be playing with your subconscious at a much earlier stage of your life.
+Moreover, business applications of logos may already be playing with your subconscious at a much earlier stage of your life.
 Researchers at the University of Amsterdam found that children 2-3 years old could already recall a logo and the product it represents in 67% of cases.

 Logos also create value.
 Interbrand’s 14th Best Global Brand reported that there’s a new number one brand in the world last year: Apple.
 Coke was defeated for the first time after thirteen consecutive years of dominating the prestigious list.